Nonlinear Meta-Learning Can Guarantee Faster Rates: Main Results

 \begin{ex}[Gaussian kernel] Let $\cX \subset \Rd$ be a bounded set with Lipschitz boundary \footnote{For the definition of Lipschitz boundary see \citep[Definition 3][]{kanagawa2020convergence}.}, $\mu$ a distribution supported on $\cX \times \R$, with marginal distribution uniform on $\cX$ and let $K$ be a Gaussian kernel.
 Then by \citep[Corollary 4.13][]{kanagawa2018gaussian}, Assumption~\ref{asst:emb} is satisfied with any $\alpha \in (0,1]$, implying that Assumption~\ref{asst:evd} is also satisfied with any $p \in (0,1]$. \end{ex}

 \begin{ex}[Sobolev spaces and Matérn kernels] Let $\cX \subset \Rd$, be a non-empty, open, connected, and bounded set with a $C_{\infty}-$boundary.
 Let $\mu$ be a distribution supported on $\cX \times \R$, with marginal equivalent to the Lebesgue measure on $\cX$.
-Choose a kernel which induces a Sobolev space $\cH_m$ of smoothness $m \in \N$ with $m>d/2$, such as the Matérn kernel and $x,x' \in \Rd$, where $\mathcal{K}_{m-d/2}$ is the modified Bessel function of the second kind of order $m-d/2$ and $\Gamma$ is the Gamma function (see e.g., \cite{kanagawa2018gaussian} Examples 2.2 and 2.6).
-Then by \cite[Corollary 5][]{fischer2020sobolev}, Assumption~\ref{asst:evd} is satisfied with $p=\frac{d}{2m}$ and Assumption~\ref{asst:emb} is satisfied for every $\alpha \in (\frac{d}{2m},1]$.
-Furthermore, it can be shown that Assumption~\ref{asst:src} is satisfied if and only if the $\{f_i\}_{i=1}^N$ belong to a Sobolev space of smoothness $m(2r+1)$ (see \cite{li2023optimal}). \end{ex}
+Choose a kernel which induces a Sobolev space $H^m$ of smoothness $m \in \N$ with $m>d/2$, such as the Matérn kernel (see e.g., \cite{kanagawa2018gaussian} Examples 2.2 and 2.6).
+Then by \citet[Corollary 5][]{fischer2020sobolev}, Assumption~\ref{asst:evd} is satisfied with $p=\frac{d}{2m}$ and Assumption~\ref{asst:emb} is satisfied for every $\alpha \in (\frac{d}{2m},1]$.
+Furthermore, it can be shown that Assumption~\ref{asst:src} is satisfied if and only if the $\{f_i\}_{i=1}^N$ belong to a Sobolev space (with fractional smoothness) of smoothness $m(2r+1)$ (see \cite{fischer2020sobolev}). \end{ex}